spacetelescope/stis_cti/doc/readme.rst

 .. _herringbone-corrected: http://stis2.sese.asu.edu/

-The ``stis-cti`` package will ordinarily create a CTI-corrected super-dark automatically, assuming updated super-dark files have been applied to pipeline data (this is typically done in the months following an observation).
+The ``stis_cti`` package will ordinarily create a CTI-corrected super-dark automatically, assuming updated super-dark files have been applied to pipeline data (this is typically done in the months following an observation).
 To create your own super-dark from component darks of your own choosing, you may follow the procedure outlined below.